 A review of Tripvia GPS-guided audio tours

 Tripvia Tours provides GPS-guided audio walking and driving tours in several locations across Canada and the United States.
-I’ve had the opportunity to take a few of the tours available for my home city of Winnipeg, Manitoba.
+I’ve had the opportunity to take a few of the tours.
 The app was easy to use and the information interesting.
 Based on my experience, I can recommend the app to others.
-I expect to take more tours, both within my home province and in other places I travel to.

-(Disclosure: I received two free tours from the company and purchased two other tours.
+(Disclosure: I received two free tours from the company and purchased three other tours.
 This review is my honest assessment and reflects my own opinions.)

 How Tripvia Works

 Tripvia Tours is a free app for your smart phone or mobile device.
 Once the app is installed, you purchase individual walking or driving tours.
 Most tours cost between five and six dollars.
 There are also a few free tours available.
 Once a tour is purchased and downloaded, you can access it and use it as often as you wish.

 You can view the tour overview, a list of the points of interest, and a map of the route before purchasing the tour.
 Once you’ve purchased and downloaded the tour, you have full access to all elements of the tour.

 Each tour starts with an audio introduction to the tour and instructions.
 As you make your way along the route, when GPS detects you’ve reached the next “stop” or point of interest, the audio guide will begin.
 You’ll hear the tour guide provide information relevant to that stop.
 Note you will have to accept location permissions so that the application is allowed access to your location information.
 The amount of audio associated with each stop generally runs from between half a minute to two minutes.
 Transcript text is also available to read.